mhkeller/config-tree/README.md

 ````
 exports.name        = prompt('Name', package.name)
 exports.description = prompt('Description', package.description)
-exports.awesome     = prompt('Description', package.awesome.toString())
+exports.awesome     = prompt('Is it awesome?', package.awesome.toString(), function(response){
+	return JSON.parse(response)
+})

 ````

-*Note: Cast booleans to string so they show up in the interface as text.*
+*Note: Cast booleans to string so they show up in the interface as text and parse them with JSON so they don't end up as strings.
+See [Promzard](https://github.com/isaacs/promzard) for more info about `prompt`*

 ## Usage